mdhaashim786/Market-basket-analysis/README.md

 This dataset contains a sample of over 3 million grocery orders from more than 200,000 Instacart users.
 For each user, it provides between 4 and 100 of their orders, with the sequence of products purchased in each order.
 It also provided the week and hour of day the order was placed, and a relative measure of time between orders.

-This project comes under the domain of Big data with Spark.
+This project comes under the domain of Big data with Spark implemented in the databricks environment.

 The languages used are Python and SQL.

+I have used Amazon S3 bucket to load the data into databricks file storage.

 I have used data mining technique called FPM(Frequency pattern Mining).
 I used FP-Growth algorithm for analysing the frequency of the items purchased by the customers.